pranavmohantyy/Chess/README.md

 Known issues / limitations:
-    •	The board is represented as a 2D list of strings, which limits flexibility for tracking piece-specific state and move history
+    •	The board is still represented as a 2D list of strings, which limits flexibility for advanced state tracking and move history
 	•	Stalemate detection is not implemented
 	•	Promotion choice UI is absent (auto-queen only)
 	•	No undo/redo, save/load, or AI opponent
-	•	No time limits (timers track cumulative time but don't enforce boundaries)
+	•	No time limit enforcement (timers are cumulative only)
-	•	Drag and drop not supported (click-to-move only)
+	•	Drag-and-drop UI not supported (click-to-move only)
-	•	Text-based piece display (Unicode or graphics not implemented)
+	•	No sound effects yet

 Author: Pranav Mohanty